go-i2p/crypto/rand/README.md

 ```go
 func NewSource(seed int64) Source
 ```
 NewSource returns a new pseudo-random Source seeded with the given value.
+Note:
-Compatible with math/rand.NewSource
+Since we use crypto/rand, the seed is used for compatibility but doesn't affect randomness Compatible with math/rand.NewSource

 #### type Source64